AJWest22/MS4/README.md

   - Form dropdowns

-    - Found in the add product and edit product forms
+    - Found in the add product and edit product forms, and the add review and edit review forms

     - Make it easier to select the right category when adding or editing a product

-    - Wii is set to default (not sure why this is)
+    - Make it easier to select the right product when adding ot editing a review